-Each of our programs fosters a relationship between an artist (or artists) and a small group of young people.
-Projects are custom-designed based on the artist, his or her interests, the group's interests, and the site.
+At ART 180 we create programs focused on fostering relationships between artists and a small group of young people.
+Programs are custom-designed based on the artist, their interests, the interests of the group, and the program site or partner.

-For each of our community programs we partner with an organization committed to serving children in challenging circumstances: We offer ongoing enrichment opportunities that would otherwise not be available; and they offer the support of counselors, staff, and knowledge that comes from years of experience working with the children we serve.
+For our community programs, ART 180 partners with schools and organizations that are equally as committed to serving youth facing challenging circumstances.
+We strive to offer ongoing programming and enriching opportunities that wouldn’t otherwise be accessible.
+Our programs come with the support of our dedicated teaching artists, staff, and the collective knowledge that comes from years of experience working with local youth.

 Questions?
 Please contact our Program Manager Vaughn Garland about our Community programs at email@example.com or 804-233-4180.

 Programs just for teens take place at Atlas, ART 180's art center for teens, located at 114 W. Marshall Street, near its intersection with Brook Road.

 Any questions should be directed to Maurice Jackson, Program Manager for all Atlas programs, at firstname.lastname@example.org, Ashley Short, Youth Engagement Coordinator (email@example.com), or 804-233-4180.